chevron-down Created with Sketch Beta.

 Present your webinar in a quiet, non-distracting location.

 We request that speakers connect at least 45 minutes before the program start time for a formal soundcheck, technical review, and to allow time for any last-minute details to be discussed before going live.
-ABA staff will remind you to silence anything that might make noise in your location before the recording of your program begins.
+ABA staff will remind you to silence anything that might make noise in your location before the program begins.

 Once you go live on the air: